Jazz funeral

 Drummers at the funeral of jazz musician Danny Barker in 1994.
 They include Louis Cottrell, (great-grandson of New Orleans' innovative drumming pioneer, Louis Cottrell, Sr. and grandson of New Orleans clarinetist Louis Cottrell, Jr.) of the Young Tuxedo Brass Band, far right; Louis "Bicycle Lewie" Lederman of the Down & Dirty Brass band, second from right.

-A jazz funeral is a funeral procession accompanied by a brass band, in the tradition of New Orleans, Louisiana.
+A jazz funeral is a traditional funeral procession in New Orleans, Louisiana accompanied by a brass band.
+The procession typically combines solemn funeral rites with music and, after the burial or farewell, may transition into a more celebratory atmosphere commemorating the life of the deceased.

 History

 The term "jazz funeral" was long in use by observers from elsewhere, but was generally disdained as inappropriate by most New Orleans musicians and practitioners of the tradition.
 The preferred description was "funeral with music"; while jazz was part of the music played, it was not the primary focus of the ceremony.
 This reluctance to use the term faded significantly in the final 15 years or so of the 20th century among the younger generation of New Orleans brass band musicians more familiar with the post-Dirty Dozen Brass Band and Soul Rebels Brass Band funk influenced style than the older traditional New Orleans jazz.

 The tradition blends strong European and African cultural influences.
 Louisiana's colonial past gave it a tradition of military style brass bands which were called on for many occasions, including playing funeral processions.
 This was combined with African spiritual practices, specifically the Yoruba tribe of Nigeria and other parts of West Africa.
 Jazz funerals are also heavily influenced by early twentieth century Protestant and Catholic churches, black brass bands, and the idea of celebrating after death in order to please the spirits who protect the dead.
 Another group that has influenced jazz funerals are the Mardi Gras Indians.

 The tradition was widespread among New Orleanians across ethnic boundaries at the start of the 20th century.
 As the common brass band music became wilder in the years before World War I, some white New Orleanians considered the hot music disrespectful, and such musical funerals became rare among the city's white citizens.
 After the 1960s, it gradually started being practiced across ethnic and religious boundaries.
 Most commonly such musical funerals are done for individuals who are musicians themselves, connected to the music industry, or members of various social aid and pleasure clubs or Carnival krewes who make a point of arranging for such funerals for members.
 Although the majority of jazz funerals are for African American musicians there has been a new trend in which jazz funerals are given to young people who have died.